diggerwoo/jsh/README.md

 ### 4.2 Alias

-The keyword alias is define alias of commands.
-Note that doulbe quotation marks must be used if there are SPACEs inside the expanded command.
+The keyword "alias" is used to define alias of commands.
+Note that double quotation marks must be used if there are SPACEs inside the expanded command.
 ```
 alias <keyword> ”<expanded command>"
 ```